JustinGoheen/multimodal-lab/README.md

-# Lightning Lab
+# Multimodal Lab

 ## Overview

-Lightning Lab is a public template for artificial intelligence and machine learning research projects using Lightning AI's [PyTorch Lightning](https://lightning.ai/docs/pytorch/stable/).
+Multimodal Lab is a public template for artificial intelligence and machine learning research projects using Lightning AI's [PyTorch Lightning](https://lightning.ai/docs/pytorch/stable/).

-The recommended way for Lightning Lab users to create new repos is with the [use this template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) button.
+The recommended way for Multimodal Lab users to create new repos is with the [use this template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) button.

-An adaptation can be found at [lightning-vision](https://github.com/JustinGoheen/lightninglab-vision).
+An adaptation can be found at [lightning-vision](https://github.com/JustinGoheen/multimodallab-vision).

 ## The Structure

 ### Source Module

-`lightninglab.core` should contain code for the Lightning Module and Trainer.
+`multimodallab.core` should contain code for the Lightning Module and Trainer.

-`lightninglab.components` should contain experiment utilities grouped by purpose for cohesion.
+`multimodallab.components` should contain experiment utilities grouped by purpose for cohesion.

-`lightninglab.pipeline` should contain code for data acquistion and preprocessing, and building a TorchDataset and LightningDataModule.
+`multimodallab.pipeline` should contain code for data acquistion and preprocessing, and building a TorchDataset and LightningDataModule.

-`lightninglab.api` should contain code for model serving APIs built with [FastAPI](https://fastapi.tiangolo.com/project-generation/#machine-learning-models-with-spacy-and-fastapi).
+`multimodallab.api` should contain code for model serving APIs built with [FastAPI](https://fastapi.tiangolo.com/project-generation/#machine-learning-models-with-spacy-and-fastapi).

-`lightninglab.cli` should contain code for the command line interface built with [Click](https://click.palletsprojects.com/en/8.1.x/) and [Rich](https://rich.readthedocs.io/en/stable/).
+`multimodallab.cli` should contain code for the command line interface built with [Click](https://click.palletsprojects.com/en/8.1.x/) and [Rich](https://rich.readthedocs.io/en/stable/).

-`lightninglab.pages` should contain code for data apps built with streamlit, dash, or reflex. the `pages` module naming convention is borrowed from React concepts.
+`multimodallab.pages` should contain code for data apps built with streamlit, dash, or reflex. the `pages` module naming convention is borrowed from React concepts.

-`lightninglab.conf.py` can assist with project, trainer, and sweep configurations.
+`multimodallab.conf` can assist with project, trainer, and sweep configurations.

 ### Project Root